National validation workshop

 Kigali, 22nd September 2017

-A national validation workshop to disseminate the findings of the study under the GrOW project ‘Balancing unpaid care work and paid work: successes, challenges and lessons for women’s economic empowerment programmes and policies’ was organized in Kigali on 22nd September 2017 by ActionAid Rwanda. (please check the location and organization)
+A national validation workshop to disseminate the findings of the study under the GrOW project ‘Balancing unpaid care work and paid work: successes, challenges and lessons for women’s economic empowerment programmes and policies’ was organized in Kigali on 22nd September 2017 by ActionAid Rwanda.

 The workshop was attended by around 25 people from NGOs, all the relevant government ministries, and the deputy mayor of Musanze.
 It was moderated by a TV presenter interested in women’s issues.
 All those speaking, including from the government, highlighted that this was an important issue which needed to be worked on together.
 Although no specifics were given, the government speakers suggested that the research could help to improve their policies and programmes and called for soft copies of it to feed into their work.